SOPSLab/AmoebotSim/docs/source/development/development.rst

 Development
 ===========

-This development guide gives background on coding best practices, code review, and Git workflow for developers contributing to AmoebotSim.
+This development guide gives background on coding best practices, code review, and Git workflow for developers 💻 contributing to AmoebotSim.
-If you're an explorer,